7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Don't risk losing your dream clients to your top ranking competitors!

-If you don't know how to properly apply SEO to your copy, I suggest hiring a copywriter that is proficient in SEO to help you out.
+If you don't know how to properly apply SEO to your copy, I suggest hiring a copywriter that’s proficient in SEO or an SEO expert to help you out.

-Or, if you want to do more research on SEO and take the time to learn it for yourself, go for it!
+Or, if you want to do more research on SEO and SEO tools and take the time to learn it for yourself, go for it!

 Because when it comes to growing your business and achieving long-term success, it’s extremely important.